 DC: The DC is the target score required by a skill check in order to achieve success, this result can be modified by a number of external factors.

-DC Modifiers: A character’s skill check result can only be modified by his own abilities, or the assistance from his allies, or by the magical or equipment based enhancements he possesses.
+DC Modifiers: A character’s skill check result can only be modified by his own abilities, or the assistance from his allies, or by the magical or equipment based enhancements he possesses, or lastly by favourable circumstances.
 The DC (Difficulty Class) required to achieve success in the skill check is determined by the nature of the check performed and how inherently difficult such a task may be with other modifiers relating to environment and other factors.

 Each skill check will list the suggested DC modifiers relating to the difficulty of actions to be performed and what factors may modify that DC.
 As always the GM is the final arbiter in determining the DC of a skill check but general categories of DC are below.